aurora-is-near/doc.aurora.dev/content/develop/start/hardhat.md

 $ export TOKEN_ADDRESS='YOUR OUTPUT FROM DEPLOY (e.g. 0xD7f2A76F5DA173043E6c61a0A18D835809A07766)'
 ```

-## HardHat Tasks
+## Hardhat Tasks

-HardHat tasks take care of parsing the values provided for each parameter.
+Hardhat tasks take care of parsing the values provided for each parameter.
 It gets the values, performs the type validation and converts them into your desired type.

-In this example, we will go through a set of pre-defined HardHat tasks
+In this example, we will go through a set of pre-defined Hardhat tasks
-that uses the HardHat Runtime Environment ([HRE](https://hardhat.org/advanced/hardhat-runtime-environment.html)).
+that uses the Hardhat Runtime Environment ([HRE](https://hardhat.org/advanced/hardhat-runtime-environment.html)).
 In order to complete the tutorial,
 you should use them in the same order:

 ### ETH Balance

-The following HardHat task uses the `Web3` plugin to get the account’s balance:
+The following Hardhat task uses the `Web3` plugin to get the account’s balance:

 ```javascript
 task("balance", "Prints an account's balance")